ConvertKit: DOCX-aware editor extensions

-The APIs, attribute names, and bundled extensions documented on this page may change without notice.
-Pin exact package versions if you depend on ConvertKit.
-Read the What won't work section before you adopt it.
+ConvertKit's APIs, attribute names, and bundled extensions are stabilising but may still see refinements before general availability.
+Pin exact package versions if you depend on ConvertKit, and read the What won't work section before you adopt it.

 What this does